MTR: Telecommunications

-3G and LTE (4G) mobile phone network is in place throughout the MTR system of stations and tunnels allowing passengers to stay connected underground.
-Currently, full 3G network coverage in all stations and tunnels (except underground section on East Rail line and Tuen Ma line) for the MTR system has been provided by 3 Hong Kong, SmarTone and PCCW.
+LTE (4G) and 5G mobile phone network is in place throughout the whole MTR system of stations and tunnels allowing passengers to stay connected to the internet underground.
+Currently, there is full 5G network coverage in all stations and tunnels (except certain underground sections on the East Rail line and Tuen Ma line) for the MTR system has been provided by 3 Hong Kong, SmarTone and PCCW.
 Passengers are able to use high-speed internet on their mobile phones regardless whether the train is above ground or under ground.
 The MTR has already extended the Wi-Fi service to all of the Airport Express trains and the expansion of the service to other MTR routes is still under consideration by MTR.
-All 93 stations on the MTR offer free Wi-Fi service with a limit of 15 minutes per session and a maximum of five sessions per day.
+All 99 stations on the MTR offer free Wi-Fi service with a limit of 15 minutes per session and a maximum of five sessions per day.

 In late 2015 it was announced that all 400 payphones in the MTR system would be removed in early 2016.
 The contract with the service provider, Shinetown Telecom, was expiring, and the MTR Corporation said that no one had tendered a proposal to take over the contract.
 As a result, the MTR system no longer has payphones.